Deon Swiggs

-Deon William Swiggs (born 6 September 1986) is a New Zealand politician serving as the Environment Canterbury Councillor representing the Christchurch West/Ōpuna Regional Constituency.
-He previously served as the Christchurch City Councillor representing the Central ward from 2016 to 2019.
-Prior to Swiggs being elected, he was most well known for his participation in Rebuild Christchurch, an organisation founded after the 2010 Canterbury earthquake.
+Deon William Swiggs (born 6 September 1986) is a New Zealand politician and community leader.
+He serves as chair of the Canterbury Regional Council and serves as councillor representing the Christchurch West/Ōpuna regional constituency.
+He previously served from 2016 to 2019 on Christchurch City Council representing the Central ward.
+Before entering elected office, he founded the civic initiative Rebuild Christchurch following the 2010 Canterbury earthquake.